 The hotel is wheelchair-accessible with lift access to all rooms, a ramp to the Lord Lygon and designated spaces in the car park.

-Canine companions are welcomed with a bag of goodies, an in-room dining menu and even a free ‘furry movie of the month’ (yes, really).
+Canine companions are welcomed with a bag of goodies and a free ‘furry movie of the month’ (yes, really).
 The hotel also works with local partners if you need to book dog walking, pet sitting or grooming.
 See more pet-friendly hotels in Melbourne.

 All welcome.
-The entire hotel is accessible for buggies and there are board games, puzzles and a PlayStation to borrow, plus in-house movies for children.
-Travel or foldaway cots and cribs, high chairs, baby bath products and more are also available.
+The entire hotel is accessible for buggies and there are board games and puzzles to borrow, plus in-house movies for children.
+Travel or foldaway cots and cribs, high chairs and more are also available.

 Grab a stool by 1851’s window overlooking Lygon Street and watch the Melburnian world go by.